 Citi® Double Cash Card – 18 month BT offer Cash Back Rewards Program

 The Citi® Double Cash Card – 18 month BT offer program is simple.
-You Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay..
+You Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases..

 When your reward balance reaches $25, you can redeem cash back in a check, statement credit or gift card.
 You can also choose to transfer your cash back into a Citi savings or checking account.